ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Related work

 Declarative UI frameworks, such as React~\cite{react}, Flutter~\cite{flutter}, and SwiftUI~\cite{swiftui}, are a more recent approach to UI development.
 With declarative UI frameworks, programmers write functions to transform data into UI interfaces, and the system automatically manages updates.
-To ease the management of states that may be updated by and reflected on multiple UI interfaces, centralized state management frameworks, such as Redux~\cite{redux}, Flux~\cite{flux}, and Pinia~\cite{pinia}, are often used.
+To ease the management of states that may be updated by and reflected on multiple UI interfaces, centralized state management frameworks, such as Redux~\cite{redux}, Flux~\cite{flux}, and Pinia~\cite{pinia}, are often used together with these declarative UI frameworks.
 They provide a single source of truth for the application state and allow state updates to be reflected across all presented UIs.
 This approach can be likened to an overhead projector, where the centralized state represents the writing and the transform functions represent the lens projecting the UI to the user.
 While this approach improves separation and UI updating, it sacrifices the object-oriented nature of the data model.
+This centralized state works well with button pushes but comes short in dynamically composing multiple actions to support rich multimodal commands.

 \mr{} reintroduces object-orientedness to centralized state management systems by representing the state as a sum of all class instances in the memory.
 Developers can declare classes and describe actions as member functions of the classes. \mr{} captures all instantiated classes and stores them in a central state.
-This model can be compared to children (class instances) playing in a playground, with views (UI components) acting as cameras capturing different angles of the centralized state.
-In this way, \mr{} enables complex action composition through type-checked functional calls.
+This more modularized model is analogous to actors (class instances) in a movie set, with views (UI components) acting as cameras capturing different angles of the centralized state.
+In this way, \mr{} enables rich action composition through type-checked function calls.
 Furthermore, developers can tag specific cameras to point at certain objects, enabling automatic UI updates from state changes.
 These features allow \mr{} apps to easily support the compositionality of multimodal input and enable the interleaving of multimodal input with other graphical UI actions.